pierre-rouleau/usrhome/readme.rst

 ``setenv VARNAME VALUE``           Set the environment variable named VARNAME to the specified
                                    VALUE and inject it inside the *current* shell.

+``use-usrhome``                    Add USRHOME binary directory and ``~/bin`` to PATH if present.
+                                   This command is automatically executed for zsh shell started under USRHOME control.

+``use-homebrew``                   Add Homebrew directories to PATH if required for the CPU
+                                   architecture.
+                                   This command is automatically executed for zsh shell started under USRHOME control when the ``USRHOME_USE_HOMEBREW``
+                                   environment variable is set to 1 inside the USRHOME user's configuration file ``usrcfg/setfor-zsh-config.zsh`` .

 ``showpath [-n] [MAN|LIB][PATH]``  Print the value of PATH, MANPATH or LIBPATH, placing each directory
                                    in its own line.